lujames13/master-thesis/framework-design.md

 ## F. Security Model and Assumptions

-Our security model requires at least one honest validator to ensure system integrity, similar to Optimistic Rollup's security guarantees.
-We assume that malicious aggregators cannot prevent honest validators from accessing the system or submitting challenges.
+Our hybrid security model combines the efficiency of optimistic approaches with the strong guarantees of Byzantine Fault Tolerance.
+The system security relies on both economic incentives and Byzantine consensus when challenges occur.

 ```
 Security Assumptions:
+1. Under normal operation (Optimistic mode):
-1. At least one honest validator exists in the system
+   a.
+At least one honest validator exists in the system
-2. Validators have access to sufficient computational resources to verify aggregations
-3. Challenge submission cannot be censored by malicious actors
+   b.
+Challenge submission cannot be censored by malicious actors
-4. Challenge period T is sufficiently long for validation but short enough for system efficiency
+   c.
+Challenge period T is sufficiently long for validation

+2. Under challenge resolution (PBFT mode):
+   a.
+At least 2f+1 validators are honest (where f is max faulty nodes)
+   b.
+Validators have access to sufficient computational resources
+   c.
+Network provides eventual synchrony for PBFT consensus

+3. General assumptions:
-5. Stake amounts are significant enough to deter malicious behavior
+   a.
+Stake amounts are significant enough to deter malicious behavior
+   b.
+Malicious aggregators cannot collude with more than f validators
 ```

-These assumptions establish the security boundaries of our system and highlight the advantages of our approach over traditional Byzantine Fault Tolerance methods that typically require a two-thirds majority of honest participants.
-Our framework can maintain security with just a single honest validator, significantly reducing the trust requirements for secure federated learning.
+These assumptions establish the security boundaries of our system and highlight the advantages of our hybrid approach.
+During normal operation, we benefit from the efficiency of optimistic assumptions, while under challenge, we can leverage the strong security guarantees of Byzantine consensus.
+This dual approach provides a more practical and resource-efficient solution for secure federated learning in blockchain environments.